Harry Smith SG MC

 Colonel Harry Smith SG MC

 Incense burners were one of the many items recovered from Long Phuoc west of Xa Long Tan on Operation 'Enoggera' in July 1966.
-This one (left) was 'souvenired' by Harry Smith and bought
+This one (above) was 'souvenired' by Harry Smith and bought

 back to Australia.